Minnesota Wildflowers

 Detailed Information

-[photo of flower] A cluster of about 20 flowers surrounds each leaf axis for nearly the full length of the plant.
+[photo of flowers] Clusters of about 20 flowers around the leaf axils along much of the plant, blooming from the bottom of the plant up.
 Individual flowers are about 1/8 inch long and tubular.
-The upper lip is notched into 2 parts, the lower lip has 3 lobes.
-4 long stamens protrude from the center.
+The upper lip is notched into 2 parts, the lower lip has 3 lobes of equal size.
+4 long stamens protrude from the tube.
 Flower color ranges from pink to pale lavender to white, with darker spots on the inside of the tube.
+The calyx is hairy with short, triangular lobes and is about a third as long as the flower.

 Notes: